Appendix 9: Using the CQL Amalgam

 }

-Most amalgam functions are static to avoid name conflicts.
-You will want to create your own public functions such as go_for_it above that use the amalgam in all the ways you desire.
+Most functions in the amalgam are static to avoid name conflicts.
+Create your own public functions (e.g., go_for_it) that call the amalgam as needed.

-You’ll want to avoid calling any internal functions other than cql_main because they are liable to change.
+Avoid calling internal functions other than cql_main; they may change.

-NOTE: The amalgam is C code not C++ code.
-Do not attempt to use it inside of an extern "C" block in a C++ file.
-It won’t build.
-If you want a C++ API, expose the C functions you need and write a wrapper class.
+NOTE: The amalgam is C, not C++.
+Do not include it inside a C++ extern "C" block.
+If you want a C++ API, expose the C functions you need and wrap them.

 CQL Amalgam Options

-The amalgam includes the following useful #ifdef options to allow you to customize it.
+The amalgam provides the following configuration symbols to customize behavior:

 • CQL_IS_NOT_MAIN